-When preparing to sell a business, a mistake you will want to avoid is failing to pay enough attention to the variety of legal issues involved in a business sale transaction.
+When preparing to sell a business, a mistake you will want to avoid is failing to pay enough attention to the variety of legal issues involved in a business sale.
 The wrong legal mistake can stop a sale in its tracks.
 Worse, it could cost a small fortune to unravel.

-Mistake #1 Neglecting to Have a Non-Disclosure Agreement
+Mistake #1: Neglecting to Have a Non-Disclosure Agreement

-A critically-important step for any seller to take is to have all potential buyers sign a Confidentiality Agreement or Non-Disclosure Agreement (NDA).
-These agreements benefit sellers because in the event of a deal that falls through before completion, the buyer is prevented from disclosing any details to other parties.
+A critically important step for any seller to take is to have all potential buyers sign a confidentiality agreement or non-disclosure agreement (NDA).
+These agreements benefit sellers because, in the event of a deal that falls through before completion, the buyer is prevented from disclosing any details to other parties.

-Mistake #2 Failing to Get an Experienced Attorney
+Mistake #2: Failing to Get an Experienced Attorney

-Mistake #3 Forgoing the Letter of Intent
+Mistake #3: Forgoing the Letter of Intent

-Another form of protecting a seller’s interest is a business acquisition letter of intent, or LOI.
+Another form of protecting a seller’s interest is a business acquisition letter of intent (LOI).
 The LOI should be one of the key tools at your disposal in negotiating a deal on the sale of your business.
-The letter often serves to bridge the gap between receiving an indication of interest – used for initial, basic price and terms of a business purchase – and reaching a definitive asset purchase agreement or stock purchase agreement.
+The LOI often serves to bridge the gap between receiving an indication of interest – used for initial, basic price and terms of a business purchase – and reaching a definitive asset purchase agreement or stock purchase agreement.

-Reap the Benefits of Ample Preparation
+Conclusion: The Benefits of Ample Preparation

-The above are just a few errors in the legal realm that individuals who set out to sell a company too often make and regret after the fact.
-When preparing to sell your firm, the cost of investing in the legal aspects of selling your business are well worth your time and money.
+The above are just a few of the dozens of errors in the legal realm that sellers too often make and regret after the fact.
+When preparing to sell your firm, the cost of investing in the legal aspects of selling your business is well worth your time and money.
 If your legal bases are covered, you will have a much more successful experience selling your business.